nep-pack/NonlinearEigenproblems.jl/docs/src/deflation.md

 * Given a NEP (which can be a deflated NEP) `nep` and an eigenpair `(λ,v)` you can compute a deflated NEP by calling `dnep=`[`deflate_eigpair`](@ref)`(nep,λ,v)` and `dnep` will essentially have the same eigenvalues as `nep`, except `λ`.
 * The transformation changes the eigenvectors such that the eigenvectors of `nep` and `dnep` will be different.
 To extract the eigenvectors (and the eigenvalues) you can call [`get_deflated_eigpairs`](@ref)`(dnep)`.

+!!! note
     More elaborate deflation examples can be found in [the tutorial on deflation](deflate_tutorial.md).